cal-itp/data-analyses/gtfs_digest/_portfolio_notes_todo.md

     * Figure out Makefile situation.
     * Yaml file generation going wrong.
 * Charts
-    * Section 3
+    * Section 2
          * Vehicle Positions per Minute, % of RealTime Trips, % of Scheduled Trips, and Spatial Accuracy charts, figure out if there's a way to color the background so the bottom  red, middle is yellow, and the top is green to signify the different "zones/grades".
         * <b> Note 4/16 </b> Having a hard time getting this to work.
 Facet doesn't allow for layering and it seems like the background impacts the colors of the main chart, making everything hard to view.
         * Create an Altair chart with just a title/subtitle to divide out metrics about the quality of the rider's experience on a route vs the quality of the data collected about the route.
     * <s> Check YAML script
     * Make sure there aren't any operators that have stuff in `sched_vp` but not in `operator_profile`
     * 4/24: Done, using `07_crosswalk.ipynb`</s>
+* Eric: the maps from .explore() look pretty overwhelming when an operator has many routes.
+    * Can we modify the reports site maps to be used here too?
+### 4/29/2024
+#### To-Do
+* Routes Pie Chart
+    * Confirm again that a route can fall into various categories.
+    * D3 UCD only runs 19 unique routes but the piechart has like 30+ routes.
+    * Same with D4 Central Contra Costa Transit Authority
+* Section 1 Total Service Hours
+    * Dates should be sorted in descending order, so the most recent date is at the top
+    * Make a new daily chart, continue automating finding the number of each type of day in a year.
+    * Refine total hours across the month chart.
+* Section 2
+    * Need to update `spatial_accuracy` subtitle.
+    * Continue troubleshooting the javascript message that has now appeared.

 ### 4/26/2024
+#### To-do Today
- * <s>Remove the mapping for the `Total Service Hours` with the weekday column that is in the dataset.
+* <s>Remove the mapping for the `Total Service Hours` with the weekday column that is in the dataset. </s>
-     * Update chart names to Eric's suggestions.</s>
+     * Create a new chart  chart names to Eric's suggestions.
-### 4/25/2024
+* <s>Reorder charts thematically.
+Add a little chart in between that explains the divide.</s>
+* <s>Double check that all the column names when injecting into charts/display are correct.
+I caught a mistake: I plugged in RT trips when I wanted to display Scheduled trips in section 3.</s>

+#### Notes
+* Tried making a map that is controlled with an `ipywidget` dropdown menu so users can view one map at a time.
+This only works in the notebook and not when uploaded onto GH pages.
+    * Go back to using .explore()
+    * I tried using altair yesterday but altair can only plot geomtype of points, not lines.
+* `Total Service Hours` doesn't match reports...still trying to debug.
+* Section2
+    * After updating the graphs for section 2, I now get this message `Javascript Error: Unrecognized signal name: "concat_1_width"
+This usually means there's a typo in your chart specification.
+See the javascript console for the full traceback.`.
+    * I noticed I have to run the same cell twice in order to get the charts to generate `for _ in range(2):` but this is not ideal because the error is not resolved and is still displayed.
+    * Some operators aren't even running like Emeryville:
+        `Javascript Error: Unrecognized signal name: "concat_1_width" This usually means there's a typo in your chart specification.
+See the javascript console for the full traceback.
+Javascript Error: Unrecognized signal name: "concat_3_width" This usually means there's a typo in your chart specification.
+See the javascript console for the full traceback.`
+    * All the charts generate fine on their own, error is coming from concating them?

 * Goals
-    * <s>Finish copy on readable.yml
+    * <s>Finish copy on readable.yml</s>
-    * Convert all of the charts to read from the readable.yml.
+    *<s> Convert all of the charts to read from the readable.yml. </s>
-        * For charts in section 1, add subtitles and title.
+        <s>* For charts in section 1, add subtitles and title.</s>
-    * Change section3utils references back to section2.</s>
+    * <s>Change section3utils references back to section2.</s>

-    * Reorder charts thematically.
-Add a little chart in between that explains the divide.
-        * The following charts are about the quality of the  trip.
-        * The following charts about the quality of the data the trip produces.
-   * Double check that all the column names when injecting into charts/display are correct.
-I caught a mistake: I plugged in RT trips when I wanted to display Scheduled trips in section 3.
-   * Double check section3.add_categories() is accurate.
+   * <s>Double check section3.add_categories() is accurate.
-       * Switch VP in Shape to use categories instead.
+       * Decided to take it out since I'm not using this in any of the charts.</s>
 ### 4/24/2024
 #### Questions for Tiffany
 * Operator Overview (section 1)